In addition to this FAQ page, this course has a dedicated help page.

 This doesn’t mean that you’ve been found guilty of academic misconduct—maybe there’s an innocent explanation.
 That’s why you get the chance to meet with the convenor to explain your situation.
 If you can’t attend the meeting, you’ll get a chance to explain the situation via email.

 However, if you want to argue that there’s been a mistake (and that you’re not guilty of the academic misconduct charge) then you need to make a strong case.
 If your code is exactly the same as another student’s code (or some code from the internet) then “I’ve never seen that code before” isn’t a likely explanation.
-Also, if your code is mostly the same, but a few bits have been re-arranged/changed (e.g. variable names) then that’s even more suspicious, and you’ll need to have a good explanation for why this has happened.
+If your code is mostly the same, but a few bits have been re-arranged/changed (e.g. variable names) then that’s even more suspicious, and you’ll need to have a good explanation for why this has happened.

 Ultimately, you need to answer the question: why is your code the same or similar to someone else’s code?.

 Here are a few answers which are not satisfactory:

 - I don’t know why it’s the same

 - I worked with my classmate/found some code on the internet/etc. but I forgot to reference it

 - my classmate must have copied off me without my knowledge

 - I understand how the code works, so it’s not plagiarism